scattering/RAG-ICP-CLUSTERING/README.md

 <p>Run the following command to start the Python embedding in RAG_ICP_CLUSTERING:</p>
 <pre><code>python BAAI_LARGE.py
 </code></pre>
+Note: To run this model effectively, a graphics card should be used.
+We have tested it while running one 3090, which gave fast and accurate results, but smaller hardware may be used, most likely with increased processing time.
 <h3>Start Open Web UI</h3>
 <p>Navigate to the <code>nist-chat-main/rag_execution</code> directory and run the frontend with:</p>
 <pre><code>cd RAG-ICP-CLUSTERING/nist-chat-main/rag_execution